 The culprit can be food, shampoo, or something in the environment.
 Allergies can be easily treated, and may begin when your dog is 1-3 years of age.

-There’s a skin condition called comedones syndrome, which is so common on miniature schnauzers that they’re also known as “Schnauzer Bumps.”
+There’s a skin condition called comedones syndrome.
+This is so common on Miniature Schnauzers that it’s also known as “Schnauzer Bumps.”